dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 | `VERIFYIFGIVEN`    | optional        | Client certificate is VERIFIED if provided (default) |
 | `REQUIREANDVERIFY` | required        | Client certificate is always VERIFIED (most secure) |

-{{% notice "note" %}} `REQUIREANDVERIFY` is the most secure but also the most difficult to configure for remote clients.
-This option is required if you encrypt both internal and external ports.
-When using this value, the value of `--tls_server_name` is matched against the certificate SANs values and the connection host.{{% /notice %}}
+`REQUIREANDVERIFY` is the most secure but also the most difficult to configure for clients.
+When using this value, the value of `--tls_server_name` is matched against the certificate SANs values and the connection host.

+{{% notice "note" %}}If mTLS is enabled using `--tls_internal_port_enabled=true`, internal ports (by default, 5080 and 7080) use the `REQUIREANDVERIFY` setting.
+Unless otherwise configured, external ports (by default, 9080, 8080 and 6080) use the `VERIFYIFGIVEN` setting.
+Changing the `--tls_client_auth` option to another setting only affects client authentication on external ports.{{% /notice %}}

 ## Using Ratel UI with Client authentication